carpentries-incubator/pangenomics/_episodes/03-Anvi'o.md

 {: .output}

-Whitout disturbing the active terminal, open a window in your prefered browser (recommended Chrome), copy-paste the following link and select the bottom `Draw` to see your results and start interacting with your pangenome
+Whitout disturbing the active terminal, open a new window in your prefered browser (recommended Chrome), copy-paste the following link and click on the bottom `Draw` to see your results and start interacting with your pangenome

 ~~~
 http://132.248.196.38:8080